A dominance tree approach to systems of cities: Discussion

-Concerning the application of the method to urban systems, several lines of future research can be identified.
-The first one would be to adapt the method so that it could be applied not only to points but alos to cellular tissues, by considering the real geographical envelopes of the geographical units rather the Voronoi cells computed from their centroids.
-Since the set of municipalities, departments, regions, etc. in a country naturally form tessellations, the rest of the procedure would remain the same: identifying the cells that are the local maxima, aggregating the dominated cells to the one that is a local maxima, and so on.
+Concerning the application of this method to urban systems, several lines of future research can be identified.
+The first one would be to adapt the method so that it could be applied not only to points but also to cellular tissues, by considering the real geographical envelopes of the geographical units rather than the Voronoi cells computed from their centroids.
+Since the set of municipalities, departments, regions, etc. in a country naturally form tessellations, the rest of the procedure would remain the same: identify the cells that are the local maxima, aggregate the dominated cells to the one that is a local maxima, and so on.
+At a smaller, intra-urban scale, it could also be applied to capture the dynamical organisation of hotspots within the city.

 Future studies may also further investigate the sensitivity of the method against different definitions of cities, that would correspond to different marked point processes or to different elementary building blocks used for building the dominance tree.
 In the same vein, it would be interesting to measure differences in the tree structure when considering more elaborated distances than the Euclidean distance.
 One could for example consider transport networks distances, or average travel times.
 Such data are however much harder to obtain for many different countries, and for ancient periods of time.
+Another direction could be to analyze the sensitivity of scaling laws exponent for different hierarchical levels in the dominance tree \cite{Xiao:2022}.

 Beyond urban geography, other problems in spatial statistics could also be addressed with this simple tool.
 As it encodes in a simple way various correlations, it could shed a new light on the characterization of random tessellations and random patterns in two dimensions, and could help in revisiting important problems in the physics of foams, such as the Aboav-Weaire and Lewis laws \cite{Chiu:1995,Weaire:1984} which in general focus on the distribution of local statistics such as the number of edges, the neighbor statistics, etc. but not on the global spatial organization.